 NAWI Research Consortium

-The research consortium includes four Department of Energy (DoE) national labs, ten industry partners, and nineteen leading universities.
+The research consortium includes over 100 institutions, including Department of Energy (DoE) national laboratories, industry partners, and academic institutions.

 Research Advisory Council

 Chair: David Sedlak (University of California, Berkeley)